-According to the founder of Mormonism, Joseph Smith, the Book of Mormon was an ancient native-American record written on golden plates.
-Smith proposed that he was guided to these tablets buried on a hill and that God assisted him in translating them from Reformed Egyptian into English.
+According to the founder of Mormonism, Joseph Smith, the Book of Mormon (henceforth abbreviated as BoM) is an ancient native-American record written on golden plates.
+Smith claimed that he was guided to these tablets buried on a hill and that God assisted him in translating them from Reformed Egyptian into English.
 However, the historical and textual accuracy of Smith’s work have become increasingly doubtful.
 This is the case despite Smith’s declaring the BoM to be “the most correct of any book on earth and the keystone of our religion” (1).
-Today, historians and scholars largely reject Smith’s account for the three reasons we will briefly observe below (2).
+Today, historians and scholars reject Smith’s account for the three reasons we will briefly note below (2).

 The Problem of Text and Language

-Smith claimed that he translated the golden tablets he had found into English from a language known as Reformed Egyptian.
-To the contrary, historians argue that there is no evidence of a language known as Reformed Egyptian and that literary devices including language, phrases, and names within the Book of Mormon provide powerful evidence that its text is inauthentic (3).
-Additionally, according to the Mormon LDS church, the Book of Mormon proposes that some ancestors of Native Americans came from the ancient Near East and specifically from the Jerusalem area.
+Smith claimed he translated the golden tablets he found into English from a language known as Reformed Egyptian.
+On the contrary, historians argue that there is no evidence of a language known as Reformed Egyptian and that literary devices (language, phrases, and names) in the BoM provide strong evidence that its text is inauthentic (3).
+Further, according to the Mormon Church, the BoM claims that some ancestors of Native Americans came from the ancient Near East and specifically from the Jerusalem area.
 However, linguistic scholars have discovered no Native American language, whether spoken by the Maya or Aztecs, to be relatable to languages from the ancient Near East (4).

-Scholars and textual critics don’t deem the Book of Mormon to be a particularly impressive or unique work of writing.
+Textual critics do not view the BoM as a particularly impressive or unique work of writing.
 Professor Grant Hardy, a specialist in history, language, and literature, says that “If the primary purpose of the Book of Mormon were to function as a sign—as tangible evidence that Joseph Smith was a true prophet of God—that mission could have been accomplished much more concisely” (5).
-Additionally, the fact that the book has received significant revisions, especially regarding grammar and spelling corrections, is a challenge to its divine origins and its revered status as being “the most correct of any book on earth” (6).
+Further, the fact that the book has received significant revisions, especially in its grammar, is a challenge to its divine origin and its revered status as being “the most correct of any book on earth” (6).

 The Problem of Archaeological Corroboration.